 How You Can Treat Plantar Fasciitis at Home

-The good news is that there are a number of simple yet effective treatments for instant plantar fasciitis relief that can be done right at home or even during a quick break at work.
-Here are some tips to lessen and maybe even eliminate the painful symptoms caused by plantar fasciitis.
+The good news is that several simple yet effective treatments for instant plantar fasciitis relief can be done right at home or even during a quick break at work.
+Here are some tips to lessen and maybe even eliminate the painful symptoms caused by plantar fasciitis:

 1. Watch Your Footwear

 Your first line of defense with plantar fasciitis is to use proper foot support, which means finding the best shoes or even orthotics that provide adequate support.
 Here are a few tips on what you should wear:

 - Find comfortable shoes.
 It may seem obvious, but if it’s uncomfortable, don’t wear it.